Book History & Digital Humanities

 Applicants already enrolled in a TTU graduate program should contact the Certificate Co-ordinator before filling out the application.

-Students enrolled in the Certificate in Book History and Digital Humanities take 15 credit hours' worth of courses.
-Of those, 3 hours come from the BHDH core, and the remaining 12 hours from electives, in consultation with the certificate directors.
+Students enrolled in the Certificate in Book History and Digital Humanities take 15 credit hours (that is, five courses).
+Of those, 3 hours come from the BHDH core, and the remaining 12 hours (four courses) from electives, in consultation with the certificate co-ordinator.

-Certificate students must submit the Graduate Certificate Program plan to the certificate director before the second semester of enrollment in the certificate.
+Certificate students must submit the Graduate Certificate Program plan to the certificate coordinator before the second semester of enrollment in the certificate.